DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "..."

 "Ah, s-sorry, I'll work hard, ok?
-If Kay is going to fight, then I'm too."
+If Kai is going to fight, then I'm too."

 "No, it is fine.
 I didn't mean you're at fault or anything."